boschni/server-mockr/README.md

 Scenarios can be used to group expectations together.
 They can be started and stopped programmatically, with the GUI or with the REST API.
 Scenarios also contain individual state, which is useful when simulating stateful web services.
+When a scenario is started, a scenario runner is created.
+A scenario can have multiple runners if the `multipleScenarioRunners` option is set to `true`.

 ```js
 const scenario = mockr.scenario("todo-scenario");